iamha1/employee-dir/README.md

 - Create components in which it has an JSX file and a CSS file
 - Creat an API.js file which connet to the API: `https://randomuser.me/api/?results=50`

-## Link to burger-for-life on GitHub:
+## Link to employee-dir on GitHub:

 https://github.com/iamha1/employee-dir